 You’re taking your car to another state

 A permanent move to a new base means you need to register your auto and change your insurance to your new state of residence, Preciado says.
-That might mean you'll pay higher rates even if you stay with your current auto insurer, because premiums vary from state to state.
-(You can see how much rates vary by ZIP code with our Nosy Neighbor tool.)
+That might mean you’ll pay higher rates even if you stay with your current auto insurer because average car insurance rates vary from place to place.

-Baker says Geico's discounts are determined by location.
-Some states don't allow military discounts, or limit the amount of the discount.
+Baker says Geico’s discounts are determined by location.
+Some states don’t allow military discounts or limit the discount amount.

 USAA offers a discount on comprehensive coverage if you live on base, which is considered a more secure environment, Preciado says.